 |

-from their home and allows for use by two people, one on each side.
+from their home and it allows use for two people, one on each side.
 The top is larger

 |